krs9851/video-game-accessibility/Motor Accessibility/README.md

     <li>The Binding is the index number that corresponds to the entry underneath the Input Action</li>
   </ul>
   </li>
-  <li>Optional: Create a Rebinding Parent for different control schemes, using the Rebind Parent prefab as an example.
+  <li>Optional: Create a Rebinding Parent for different control schemes, using the <a href="https://github.com/krs9851/unity-accessibility/blob/main/Motor%20Accessibility/UnityMotorAccessibility/Assets/Prefabs/Rebinding%20Parent.prefab">Rebind Parent prefab</a> as an example.
 At minimum you need:
   <ul>
-    <li>The ControlSceneChange.cs script</li>
+    <li><a href="https://github.com/krs9851/unity-accessibility/blob/main/Motor%20Accessibility/UnityMotorAccessibility/Assets/_Scripts/ControlSceneChange.cs">The ControlSceneChange.cs script</a></li>
     <li>At least two different control schemes</li>
     <li>Gameobjects to contain the different Rebind prefabs that correspond to the different control schemes</li>
     <li>A dropdown to change the control schemes</li>